 - Martin Bisi Biography -

 Martin Bisi has been a NYC musician and record producer since the 80s.
-At a studio he started with Brian Eno in Brooklyn, he has since realized albums by Sonic Youth, Swans, John Zorn, Africa Bambaataa, The Dresden Dolls, Herbie Hancock's Rockit, Boredoms, Helmet, White Zombie, Cop Shoot Cop, Material/Bill Laswell, Foetus, Serena Maneesh and others.
+At BC Studio which he started with Bill Laswell and with the help of Brian Eno in Brooklyn, he has since realized albums by Sonic Youth, Swans, John Zorn, Africa Bambaataa, The Dresden Dolls, Herbie Hancock's Rockit, Boredoms, Helmet, White Zombie, Cop Shoot Cop, Material/Bill Laswell, Foetus, Serena Maneesh, Psalm Zero, White Hills, Pop 1280 (Sacred Bones), Invisible Things (members US Maple, Fred Frith, Wrekmeister Harmonies (Thrill Jockey), and others.
 He has also contributed to albums by Iggy Pop and The Ramones.

 Martin Bisi was born in 1961 to Argentinian parents and grew up in Manhattan.
 His mother was a concert pianist who specialized in Liszt and Chopin and toured extensively, and his father played tango-style piano as a hobby.
 Bisi was sent to French school, given a lot of music lessons and made to go regularly to the NY Philharmonic and the opera.
 He rebelled against all of these - it was the 60's after all - and developed a disdain for academically accepted music, never fully embracing the instruments he was made to study.
 The 60's were a vibrant time in New York City, and the energized youth culture that Bisi saw instilled in him a fascination with the social role of music.
 By 1975, at age 14, Bisi was doing graffiti on NY's streets and subways.
 His first tag was "Alive In 75" , but he switched to "TagE" the next year.